fusorjs/dom/README.md

 - Maybe we should separete render to creation and updation phases?
 No we should not!
 Because we need to be able to return different elements or even text/number/etc on update.
 - set/get properties instead of (set/get)Attribute for maximum performace (use attributes in development maybe for visibility? - no, just props are enough)
 - 100% test coveragge

-## BACKLOG

-- elements with event handler callbacks (onclick) should be static
 - rename to: dom-element
 - declare props in any argument, multiple times (not only in the first) optimization
+- init dynamic props and children immidiately (now you have to call updater to set the dynamic values).
+For example in children initializer we create placeholder text node.
+And only after `update` we will swap it with real value.
+We should avoid it.

+## BACKLOG

+- migrate to classes
+- Create default behaviour for array child.
+It will make easier to use api for newcomers.
+It should be best optimized for most common cases.
+- elements with event handler callbacks (onclick) should be static in typescript
 - convinience method for working with elements (body <- App)
 - implement style object, data-* object attributes,